camunda/camunda-docs-static/optimize/content/technical-guide/import/plugins.md

    "variableImport": {
      /*
      Look in the given base package list for variable import adaption plugins.
      If empty, the import is not influenced.
-The value can be single value or a comma seperated list of base packages, e.g., org.mycompany.myproject1, org.mycompany.myproject2
      */
-     "basePackages": "optimize.plugin"
+     "basePackages": ["optimize.plugin"]
    }
  }
 ```